Blog>Cost Guides>Solar roof tiles cost guide

 What are solar roof tiles?

-Solar tiles, also known as solar shingles or solar slates, are for people who’d like a solar-powered home without anybody noticing.
-They’re a relatively new technology that isn’t widely available in the UK as of yet; however, there are a few brands who specialise in making them.
+Solar tiles, also known as solar shingles or solar slates, are for people who'd like a solar-powered home without anybody noticing.
+They're a relatively new technology that isn't widely available in the UK as of yet; however, there are a few brands that specialise in making them.

 These include: